 - Why we have to wait 72 years to see old census data (the 72 year rule)

-- Whether the 1950 census will be online
+- Where the 1950 census is available online

 - What questions were asked on this census

 People who do genealogy and research their family history love census forms.
 They are a valuable, reliable, and relatively objective source of information about people living in the United States during the year that the census was taken.

 Census forms are an excellent way to track a family throughout their lives and provide clues as to other places that we should look for documents and records pertaining to our ancestors.
 They can even be full of surprises.

 The United States began taking census, as required by the US Constitution, in 1790.
 It is an enormous undertaking to try to count every single person in every household, as well as collect additional information about them.

 What were the dates of the 1950s census?

 Because of the size of the task of taking the census, it generally takes several months to complete.
 The 1950’s census, the result of several years of careful planning began enumeration, or counting, on April 1, 1950, as required by law.